 When we got to the hills we decided it was high time for some lunch.
 We stopped at a likely looking pub in Owler Bar.
 To be honest, there are pretty much only two dwellings in Owler Bar, and both are pubs.
 We chose the Peacock, mainly because it was the first of the two that we came to.
-It did a fine selection of snacks and more substantial comestibles that were satisfactory for passing Porsche drivers and their passengers.
+It did a fine selection of snacks and more substantial comestibles.
+Highly satisfactory for passing Porsche drivers and their passengers.

 From here, time was marching on a bit (what with it being November), so we headed out west over the hills in search of the bit of supposedly fun driving for the day – the Snake Pass.
 The Ladybower Reservoir seemed incredibly empty, but then we had just finished a very hot and dry summer, so I guess a lot of the water was taken away by consumers and wasn’t replenished by the streams.
 It was really very low, though.

 The Snake Pass is the opposite of low.
 It carries the A57 over the Pennines on its route from Liverpool to Lincoln and is famous if you listen to radio traffic broadcasts in the winter by virtue of its being the first road to close and the last to reopen any time there’s the slightest flurry of snow.
-So driving over it in November might have been a bad idea had it not been for the lingering warm weather.
-By the time we heading over the top the sky was starting to look a bit gloomy though, and our mood was about to take a step in that direction too.
+Driving over it in November might have been a bad idea had it not been for the lingering warm weather.
+By the time we heading over the top the sky was starting to look a bit gloomy though.
+Our mood was about to take a step in that direction too.

 Oh please!
 Around Manchester in the Friday Evening Rush Hour